AustralianBioCommons/hifi-assembly-workflow/docs/recommendations.md

 The 4 recipes of success for a good assembly at pre-QC stage are:

-1. **Coverage**

-Make sure there’s enough coverage: usually 10X to 15X per haplotype is recommended for building a haploid assembly.
+1. **Coverage**: Make sure there’s enough coverage: usually 10X to 15X per haplotype is recommended for building a haploid assembly.
 This is based on empirical evidence suggesting that this is sufficient coverage, but also, by Poisson distribution properties. i,e, for obtaining a minimum of 4 reads for 99.99% of the haplotype, one would have to sequence that haplotype to 13X coverage.
 Note that the current phased genome assemblers can only operate on diploid genomes.

-2. **Read length**

-A good length library is also a factor for a successful assembly.
+2. **Read length**: A good length library is also a factor for a successful assembly.
 The ideal read length depends on the repeat content of the genome.
 This knowledge usually comes from looking at a related species that’s been sequenced, as these will typically give you an idea of repeat length.
 Studies on rice showed that the average read length was > 15 kbp.
 For humans, 13kb would usually be sufficient because it would easily span over dominant transposable elements.
 However, the length of transposable elements can’t be determined for unknown species.
 Therefore, 15+ kbp is usually a good guide across organisms when doing de novo genome assembly.
 Again, there is no hard and fast rule; this is an empirical observation.

-3. **Quality**

-Usually you should aim for a median quality of Q28 for the full dataset.
+3. **Quality**: Usually you should aim for a median quality of Q28 for the full dataset.
 Most of the time a HiFi library around 15-20 kbp should generate around Q30, and so if you have Q27, you may suspect that the library may not have been great to begin with.
 It may still give you a good assembly, if there are enough high accuracy reads to cover the genome.
 For instance, the general consensus is that nanopore reads are less in quality compared to pacbio reads.
 However, a very high coverage of nanopore reads may give you a better assembly than an assembly using pacbio reads with less coverage.
 Quality is important, but at times can be overcome by increased coverage.
 Note: Base calling accuracy is measured by the Phread quality score also called Q score.
 Essentially, it indicates the probability that a given base is incorrectly called by the sequencer.

-4. **K-mer characteristics (see theory)**

-For genome assembly you can also use k-mer tools traditionally meant for short-reads such as GenomeScope to inspect the k-mer characteristics such as genome size, heterozygosity rate and repeat content from unprocessed reads.
+4. **K-mer characteristics (see theory)**: For genome assembly you can also use k-mer tools traditionally meant for short-reads such as GenomeScope to inspect the k-mer characteristics such as genome size, heterozygosity rate and repeat content from unprocessed reads.
 HiFi reads are accurate enough so any k-mer tools work well with HiFi reads.

-## Genomescope
+### Genomescope

 One of the popular tools that can be used for pre-assembly QC is Genomescope.
 It uses an equation that accurately models the shape and size of the K-mer graph using four negative binomial peaks whose shape and size are determined by % heterozygosity, % sequencing duplication and % sequencing error.
 These are all very useful pieces of information to help you learn more about your genome based on the raw data.
 Many tools are available for K-mer frequency estimation such as: